GowthamanG/tree-regularisation/README.md

 large number for that, and for `--path` use the directory path `dataset\parabola` or `dataset\cosine`.
 This repository already contains samples, the parabola set with 20'000 samples, and the cosine set with 35'000 samples.

-If you run the script it will open two plots, one scatter plot with data points, and one with the error zone, where a noise was added.
-These plots just shows you how densely the data points are distributed.
+If you run the script it will open two plots, a scatter plot with data points, and a plot with the error zone, where a noise was added.
+These plots shows how densely the data points are distributed.

 ## Training
-To execute the script to train a deep network given the data sets, run the following command:
+To execute the script for training, run the following command:

 ```
 python train.py --label <label> --lambda_init <initial lambda> --lambda_target <target lambda> --ep <total number of epochs>
 --min_samples_leaf <minimal number of sample per leaf> --batch <batch size>
 ````

-The parameters already contain default values, run the script with parameter `-h` to see the possible description:
+The parameters already contain default values, run the script with parameter `-h` to see the description:

 ```
 (tree-regularisation) D:\Gowthaman\Projects\Python\tree-regularisation>python train.py -h